Astremy/Piscord/README.md

 ### Documentation
 [Piscord Documentation](https://piscord.readthedocs.io/)

+### Tutorial
+[Piscord Documentation](https://piscord.readthedocs.io/en/latest/tutorial.html) (Only in French for the moment)

 #### How to use it
-You can install it with pip : pip install Piscord
+You can install it with pip : pip install piscord

 Used Modules :
-- asyncio
-- json
 - aiohttp
-- threading
 - websockets

 Author : Astremy